NASA will attempt today to take a sample from an asteroid 200 million miles from Earth

 “These asteroids are really relics of the earliest material that formed the planets in the solar system,” Lori Glaze, NASA’s planetary science division director, told reporters Monday.
 “They hold the key information to unlocking our understanding of how the solar system formed, and how it evolved over time.”

-The mission began in 2016, when an Atlas V rocket launched the OSRIS-REx (which stands for “Origins, Spectral Interpretation, Resource Identification, Security-Regolith Explorer) spacecraft from Cape Canaveral.
-It arrived at Bennu two years later, and soon scientists realized the asteroid was different in one key respect than they had anticipated: it was far rockier, making landing and sample extraction far more difficult.
+The mission began in 2016, when an Atlas V rocket launched the OSIRIS-REx (which stands for Origins-Spectral Interpretation-Resource Identification-Security-Regolith Explorer) spacecraft from Cape Canaveral.
+It arrived at Bennu two years later, and soon scientists realized the asteroid was different in one key respect than they had anticipated: It was far rockier, making landing and sample extraction far more difficult.

 “It’s not the sandy beach we all hoped we would see initially,” said Thomas Zurbuchen, NASA’s associate administrator for the science mission directorate.
 Instead: “Rocks on rocks on rocks.”